Bderv/SeleniumScraper/README.md

 # Selenium Scraper
-Used Selenium to create a small script that scrapes the name, price and number of reviews from the E-commerce site.
+Used Selenium to create a small script that scrapes the name, price and number of reviews from the E-commerce site and compiles that information into a csv file.

 ## Requirements
 * Python